 Customer feedback: Ask your customer what they’d like to see more of, and where you can improve.

 Action items and summary: Summarize the entire meeting and assign action items to your team so they know what to do after the QBR is finished.

 Although these seven tips and example agenda are a good starting point for running your first QBR meeting, it's still easy to get sidetracked.
 This negatively impacts productivity and the client experience.

 This is where productivity software like Airgram helps.

-Writing a meeting agenda only takes a few minutes, and you can set timers that help participants stay on track.
+With this tool, writing a meeting agenda only takes a few minutes, and you can set timers that help participants stay on track.
 This significantly reduces meeting time and enables you to achieve goals faster.

-Airgram even allows you to transcribe meetings in eight languages:
+Airgram even allows you to transcribe meetings in eight languages.

 And once your meeting is over, use the highlights feature to grab important snippets and create a short highlights video.
 So if anyone missed the meeting, simply forward the video summary to them via integrations.

 Running an effective QBR meeting is about helping your client reach their goals.
 This means you'll have to structure the entire meeting around how your product can do this and ask for constructive criticism.